Sophietje/Verification-Tool-Overview/Tools/Solvers/Sat4j.md

 [DIMACS](../../Formats/DIMACS.md), or Aralia formula?

 #### Expected output:
-`UNSATISFIABLE` if it is unsatisfiable
+- `UNSATISFIABLE` if it is unsatisfiable
+- `SATISFIABLE` if satisfiable
-`SATISFIABLE` if satisfiable, or it may cause an exception if e.g. a timeout occurs.
+- it may cause an exception if e.g. a timeout occurs

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 ?